segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 2. Include the latest version of Optimizely Full Stack's native SDK in your your app-level build.gradle file and [implement Optimizely as your would natively](https://docs.developers.optimizely.com/full-stack/docs/install-the-sdk#section-android).
 3. Finally, define any [`events`](https://docs.developers.optimizely.com/full-stack/docs/create-events) and [`attributes`](https://docs.developers.optimizely.com/full-stack/docs/define-attributes) in your Optimizely dashboard, and associate `metrics` with the appropriate Optimizely Experiments.
 Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`.
 In addition, Segment maps `identify` `traits` to Optimizely `attributes`.

-When implementing Optimizely Full Stack via cloud-mode, Segment will map `track` events to Optimizely `track` events on our servers and deliver the data to your Optimizely project as usual.
+When implementing Optimizely Full Stack using cloud-mode, Segment will map `track` events to Optimizely `track` events on our servers and deliver the data to your Optimizely project as usual.

 > note ""
 > **Note:** If you are using Optimizely SDKs v1.x or v2.x: if a visitor has any `activate` or `isFeatureEnabled` calls, their `attributes` object for these calls must match the `attributes` object passed to any `track` calls for that user id so that it can be correctly attributed on the Optimizely results page.